bryanwagner/node-dod/README.md

 }
 ```

-The idea of modelling such an approach as a "system" is based on the concept of [Entity Component Systems](https://en.wikipedia.org/wiki/Entity_component_system).
+The idea of modeling such an approach as a "system" is based on the concept of [Entity Component Systems](https://en.wikipedia.org/wiki/Entity_component_system).

 * An *entity* is represented by an identifier (e.g. an integer ID) that maps to components.
 * A *component* is a property of one or more entities represented by data.